lexo-ch/lexo-captcha/README.md

 Requesting a token in the frontend can be done using the `LEXO_Captcha.requestToken()` method.
 LEXO Captcha will do this automatically on page load.
 Using `LEXO_Captcha.compileData()` (should be awaited), you can generate a JSON string containing data necessary for evaluation.
 Pass this data on (POST) to the backend with your form submissions, preferrably as the property `"lexo_captcha_data"` in your request body.
 In the backend, use `lexo_captcha_evaluate_data()` to evaluate the captcha data.
 The method will consume the token and return `true` if the data is valid, and `false` otherwise.
 By default, `lexo_captcha_evaluate_data()` pulls the captcha data from `$_POST['lexo_captcha_data']`, but if you would like, you can pass the data on yourself like so: `lexo_captcha_evaluate_data($data)`.
 This function returns `bool` value.
 Once the backend responds, in the frontend, you should request a new token (since the old one has been consumed) for the next form submission.

+### Advanced Bot Detection Features
+LEXO Captcha includes multiple layers of bot detection:

+- **Honeypot Fields**: Hidden form fields that are invisible to users but visible to bots.
+Bots that auto-fill these fields are automatically rejected.
+- **Behavioral Analysis**: Tracks genuine human interaction patterns including mouse movements, mouse variance, keyboard events, scroll behavior, and interaction timing.
+Submissions must achieve a minimum "human score" to pass (default: 40%).
+- **Browser Fingerprinting**: Collects and validates unique browser characteristics (screen resolution, timezone, language, platform, CPU cores) to detect session hijacking and bot rotation.
+- **HMAC Signature Validation**: Cryptographically signs timestamps to prevent tampering.
+- **Device Binding**: Validates that the IP address and User-Agent remain consistent throughout the token lifecycle.

+All validation failures are logged in the Statistics page (Settings → LEXO Captcha Statistics) with detailed rejection reasons for monitoring bot activity.

 ---
 ## Filters
 ### Captcha